An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Numerical examples

-In this example, the length of MCMC is set to as $1\times 10^4$, and the burn-in rate is 20\%.
-The adaptive sampling process is shown in Figure \ref{fig:exam1_hatp_change}(a) to \ref{fig:exam1_hatp_change}(c) , the training data points in the first iteration (see \ref{fig:exam1_hatp_change}(a) ) are sampled from the ILUES with 1 iteration, Figure \ref{fig:exam1_hatp_change}(b) and (c) show the estimated PDF $\hat{p}_1(\bxi)$ and $\hat{p}_2(\bxi)$ generated from the MCMC samples.
-The acceptance rates are 48.06\% and 48.60\% respectively, which is within the ideal range.
-The KL divergence from $\hat{p}_0(\bxi)$ and $\hat{p}_1(\bxi)$ is 0.7232, while the KL divergence from $\hat{p}_1(\bxi)$ and $\hat{p}_2(\bxi)$ is 0.0422, which indicates the convergence of the algorithm is soon achieved.
-In Figure\ref{fig:exam1_hatp_change} (e) and (f), we present the ensemble samples with clustering information, and the contour denotes the estimated PDF from the ensemble samples at iteration $t=1$ and $t=2$.
-Compared with Figure\ref{fig:exam1_hatp_change} (b) and (c), we can see that ILUES has the ability to generate samples concentrating in regions of high posterior distribution, but when the ensemble size is small, the obtained PDF is not reliable.
+In this example, we set the MCMC chain length ($M$ in Algorithm~\ref{alg3:Framework}) to $1 \times 10^4$ and use a burn-in rate of $20\%$.
+The adaptive sampling process is illustrated in panels (a)-(c) of Figure~\ref{fig:exam1-hatp-change}.
+The training data points shown in Figure~\ref{fig:exam1-hatp-change}(a) are sampled using ILUES with a single iteration.
+Panels (b) and (c) of Figure~\ref{fig:exam1-hatp-change} show the estimated probability density functions $\hat{p}_1(\boldsymbol{\xi})$ and $\hat{p}_2(\boldsymbol{\xi})$ obtained from the MCMC samples.
+The corresponding acceptance rates are $48.06\%$ and $48.60\%$, respectively, which fall within a desirable range.
+In addition, the KL divergence between $\hat{p}_0(\bxi)$ and $\hat{p}_1(\bxi)$ is 0.7232, while that between $\hat{p}_1(\bxi)$ and $\hat{p}_2(\bxi)$ is 0.0422, indicating that the proposed algorithm can converge rapidly.
+Panels (e) and (f) of Figure~\ref{fig:exam1-hatp-change} present the ensemble samples with clustering information, where contours denote the estimated probability density functions based on the ensemble samples at iterations $n = 1$ and $n = 2$, respectively.
+Compared with panels (b) and (c) of Figure~\ref{fig:exam1-hatp-change}, these results show that ILUES is capable of generating samples concentrated in regions of high posterior probability.
+However, when the ensemble size is small, the resulting probability density function estimates may be unreliable.

-We compare the obtained posterior PDFs obtained form ILUES-AGPR, DREAM and ILUES with different ensemble sizes (see Figure \ref{fig:compare_ex1}).
-In Figure \ref{fig:compare_ex1}(a), we compare the posterior PDFs obtained by DREAM and our method, it can be seen that our method can capture the multi-modal posterior distribution very accurately.
-In Figure \ref{fig:compare_ex1}(b), we present the results obtained by ILUES, the iteration time is set to as 1, and we consider two different ensemble sizes $N_e=50$ and $4000$, we can see that ILUES both fail to capture the multimodality in the posterior distribution.